vinhngph/panther/README.md

 **Q: Is this extension free?**
 A: Yes, Panther is completely free for personal, educational, and non-commercial use.

-**Q: Can Panther be used to access restricted content?**
+**Q: Can Panther be used to access restricted or paid content?**
-A: No. Panther only enhances the display of content already visible in your browser and does not bypass any access restrictions.
+A: No. Panther does not bypass any access restrictions.

 **Q: Does Panther collect any personal data?**
-A: No, this extension does not collect or store any personal data.
+A: No. All operations happen locally in your browser.

 ---